rolinmb/polygon-view/README.md

 BUILD: execute "npm run prod" in terminal then open dist/index.html in a browser (preferably Google Chrome / Chromium)

 TODO:
+    - unsuccessful in fetching underlying candlestick data from API at the moment
     - prevent overlapping requests by user if I want to make this a big boy application

 Not financial advice; using this program for financial insight will be done so at your own risk.